bluerail/elixir-school/lessons/basics/comprehensions.md

 "Hello"
 ```

 That's it!
-List comprehensions are an easy way to iterate through colletions in a concise manner.
+List comprehensions are an easy way to iterate through collections in a concise manner.